-Contemplative inquiry starts, as with any research, with a question or object of study.
+Contemplative Inquiry starts, as with any research or exploration, with a question or object of study.
 Attention is also paid to the manner in which the question or object is held.
-Precisely because of our capacity to distinguish one thing from another--the kneebone from the anklebone, the flower stigma from its style, myself from another person--we know ourselves and the world around us as separate.
-An inward acknowledgement of this separation and the longing to overcome it, brings a sense of humility and the possibility of respectful relationship with something more than the solitary self.
+Precisely because of our ability to distinguish one thing from another—the kneebone from the anklebone, the flower stigma from its style, myself from another person—we come to know ourselves and the phenomena of the world as separate.
+An inward acknowledgment of this separation and the longing to overcome it, brings a sense of humility, reverence, and the possibility of respectful relationship with more than the solitary self.
+Arthur Zajonc calls humility and reverence the moral foundations of contemplative inquiry.